RobDWaller/robdwaller.github.io/_posts/2018-02-01-three-tips-tech-team-management.md

 - Jurgen Klopp
 - Jose Mourinho

 Answer: none of them were particularly good at football, at least not exceptional.
 They are though some of the most decorated managers in the game.
-The theory goes that average football players make better managers because they emphasise better with average players and can therefore get more out of them.
+The theory goes that average football players make better managers because they empathise better with average players and can therefore get more out of them.
 Great players by contrast often can't comprehend why less capable players can't do what they can, leading to frustration.
 Average players also develop other skills that are useful to managers.
 There is a good article on some of the data behind good football managers [in the FT](https://www.ft.com/content/f340caae-47cd-11e1-b646-00144feabdc0) that covers some of these issues.

 There are of course exceptions to every rule and [Johan Cruyff](https://en.wikipedia.org/wiki/Johan_Cruyff) is one of them.
 Cruyff was not only one of the greatest footballers of all time, but also one of the greatest managers too.
 He is widely regarded as the most influential footballer of all time.
 Even Cruyff admits though that management is about far more than technical skill.
 That it is important to understand what you are good at and what you are not and that you can acquire the skills you need from others.
 Cruyff highlights that one of the key skills of a good managers is to spot and deploy talent in the right places.